ismail-yilmaz/upp-components/CtrlLib/Terminal/Specs.md

 #### Notes

 - iTerm2's inline images feature is a part of its file download and display protocol.
-Terminal ctrl currenty supports only the inline image display command of this protocol and some of its relevant arguments.
+TerminalCtrl currenty supports only the inline image display command of this protocol and some of its relevant arguments.
 These arguments should be in key=value pairs, delimited with semicolons.
 - The image `data` must be base64 encoded.
 - The `inline` argument is mandatory and its value must be 1.
 - The `width` and `height` arguments are optional.
 They are given as a number followed by a unit, or the word "auto":